MosesSupposes/Purescript-By-Example/text/chapter10.md

 The source code for this module is a continuation of the source code from chapters 3, 7 and 8.
 As such, the source tree includes the appropriate source files from those chapters.

-This chapter adds two new Bower dependencies:
+This chapter adds two new dependencies:

 1. The `purescript-foreign` library, which provides a data type and functions for working with _untyped data_.
-1. The `purescript-foreign-generic` library, which adds support for _datatype generic programming_ to the `purescript-foreign` library.
+2. The `purescript-foreign-generic` library, which adds support for _datatype generic programming_ to the `purescript-foreign` library.

 _Note_: to avoid browser-specific issues with local storage when the webpage is served from a local file, it might be necessary to run this chapter's project over HTTP.